 Small-scale transfers between cost headings don’t need our approval.
-But any significant transfer of funds between cost headings should be discussed with us.
+But you must discuss the following significant transfers with us:

-- staff spending less time working overseas than anticipated and no longer needing the awarded overseas allowances
+- staff spend less time working overseas than anticipated and no longer need overseas allowances

-- funding for research management support costs being spent on other activities
+- a need to spend funding for research management support on other activities

-- funding for public engagement activities being spent on other activities
+- a need to spend funding for public engagement on other activities.

-We may also, in exceptional circumstances, specify in the award letter that certain costs may not be used for any other purpose.
+In exceptional circumstances, we may specify in the award letter that certain costs may not be used for any other purpose.
 Examples of costs where this may happen include: